spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

+<h1 align="center" style="color: red;">This branch is no longer maintained, please update your code to use main.</h1>

 # ☁️ Terraform AWS Spacelift Workerpool On EC2

 Terraform module for deploying a Spacelift worker pool on AWS EC2 using an autoscaling group.